AbhiAk49/contact-react-app/README.md

 Your app is ready to be deployed!
 ## Learn More

+## Cookie Based Authentication added ✔️
+Standard Email and Password Authentication now supports cookies.
+Google Based OAuth also supported.
+Note:  For google oauth to work in firefox, turn OFF the enhanced protection.

 You can learn more in the [Vite documentation](https://vitejs.dev/guide/).

 To learn React, check out the [React documentation](https://reactjs.org/).